avidela/local-agent/docs/overview.md

 # Project Overview

-The Local Agent is a multi-agent system built using Google's Agent Development Kit (ADK).
+The Local Agent is a multi-agent system built using Google's Agent Development Kit (ADK) ([https://github.com/google/adk-python](https://github.com/google/adk-python)).
 It is designed to assist with software development tasks by delegating to specialized sub-agents, such as a researcher and a developer.

 The system can be run locally using Docker Compose, which sets up a container for the local agent and maps the local `~/Solutions` directory to `/repos` within the container.
 This allows the agent to access and manipulate files in the specified repository directory.